Ramgarh district: British regime

 Greater Ramgarh in the 1770s, map by James Rennell.

 The power of obtaining reference from Ramgarh regime was given to East India Company by King Shah Alam II.

 In 1771, Captain Comac was made Military Collector of Ramgarh District, whose headquarters was in Chatra.
 The military district of Ramgarh contained Nagpur, Palamu, Hazaribagh, Chatra, Giridih and Kodarma.
 At that the headquarters of Ramgarh Battalion was Hazaribagh, whose commander was a European.
 The district name is often spelled "Ramghur" in English documents of the time.

 In 1811, Ramgarh Battalion was used for suppressing the Munda, Uraon and Tamad Revolt and Kol revolt.
 In 1837, Ramgarh was a police station for the British government.
 In 1938, a new G.T. road was built and Banaras road was closed.
-It is worth mentioning the name of Lubia Manghi.
-Bainu Manjhi and Arjun Manjhi.
 In Sitagarh, coffee was grown.
 The name of Rupu Manjhi is famous in the first national revolt of 1857.

 On 8 January 1856, Sheik Bhikari and Thakur Upraon Singh were hanged on a bunyan tree in Chhuttupalu valley.
-This valley is also known as lalki Ghaati and that bunyan tree is called Phansiyahi bore.
+This valley is also known as lalki Ghaati and that bunyan tree is called Phansiyahi bore in Khortha language.

 Ramgarh Cantonment council was structured in 1941.
 There are two Army training centers, Sikh Regimental Centre (SRC) and Punjab Regimental Centre (PRC).